Creating a clipboard in Android and the movements of the Android system

 1- Use the Eclipse IDE to create a program.

-2- The program created with the name Gestures in the com.example package.
+2- The program was created with Gestures in the example package.
 We name gestures.

 You must make sure that the Target SDK and Compile With are in the latest version of the Android SDK.